awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 For more information, see [Using service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the *IAM User Guide*\.

-### Grant access to CMKs for use with encrypted AMIs and EBS snapshots<a name="ec2-fleet-service-linked-roles-access-to-cmks"></a>
+### Grant access to customer managed keys for use with encrypted AMIs and EBS snapshots<a name="ec2-fleet-service-linked-roles-access-to-cmks"></a>

-If you specify an [encrypted AMI](AMIEncryption.md) or an [encrypted Amazon EBS snapshot](EBSEncryption.md) in your EC2 Fleet and you use a customer\-managed customer master key \(CMK\) for encryption, you must grant the **AWSServiceRoleForEC2Fleet** role permission to use the CMK so that Amazon EC2 can launch instances on your behalf\.
-To do this, you must add a grant to the CMK, as shown in the following procedure\.
+If you specify an [encrypted AMI](AMIEncryption.md) or an [encrypted Amazon EBS snapshot](EBSEncryption.md) in your EC2 Fleet and you use an AWS KMS key for encryption, you must grant the **AWSServiceRoleForEC2Fleet** role permission to use the customer managed key so that Amazon EC2 can launch instances on your behalf\.
+To do this, you must add a grant to the customer managed key, as shown in the following procedure\.

 When providing permissions, grants are an alternative to key policies\.
 For more information, see [Using grants](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html) and [Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.

-**To grant the AWSServiceRoleForEC2Fleet role permissions to use the CMK**
+**To grant the AWSServiceRoleForEC2Fleet role permissions to use the customer managed key**
-+ Use the [create\-grant](https://docs.aws.amazon.com/cli/latest/reference/kms/create-grant.html) command to add a grant to the CMK and to specify the principal \(the **AWSServiceRoleForEC2Fleet** service\-linked role\) that is given permission to perform the operations that the grant permits\.
-The CMK is specified by the `key-id` parameter and the ARN of the CMK\.
++ Use the [create\-grant](https://docs.aws.amazon.com/cli/latest/reference/kms/create-grant.html) command to add a grant to the customer managed key and to specify the principal \(the **AWSServiceRoleForEC2Fleet** service\-linked role\) that is given permission to perform the operations that the grant permits\.
+The customer managed key is specified by the `key-id` parameter and the ARN of the customer managed key\.
 The principal is specified by the `grantee-principal` parameter and the ARN of the **AWSServiceRoleForEC2Fleet** service\-linked role\.

   ```
   aws kms create-grant \